Consuming Ajinomoto (MSG) in Pregnancy

 What Is Ajinomoto or MSG?

 Ajinomoto is not actually an ingredient.
-Ajinomoto Corp. is the name of a Japanese organisation that produces an original product, MSG or Monosodium Glutamate.
+Ajinomoto Corp., a Japanese organisation, produces an original product called MSG or Monosodium Glutamate.
 The use of MSG is controversial as doctors suggest that long-term consumption can lead to health problems.
 Others argue that as our bodies produce glutamate naturally, it is safe for consumption.
 If you are pregnant, we suggest that you avoid eating foods with Ajinomoto in them or speak to your nutritionist before making them a part of your diet.

 Use of Ajinomoto as a Food Additive in the Food Industry

-As the food industry needs to use a large amount of every ingredient, the use of a cheaper and more flavourful ingredient like MSG to enhance the taste of the food seems only logical.
+As the food industry needs to account for a large supply of ingredients, the use of a cheaper and more flavourful ingredient like MSG to enhance the taste of the food seems only logical.
 MSG is also used in the food industry as it makes one feel more hungry.
-MSG stimulates the pancreas to produce insulin, causing sugar levels to drop.
+It stimulates the pancreas to produce insulin, causing sugar levels to drop.
 This makes an individual more hungry and prone to overeating.

 Is It Safe to Consume Ajinomoto During Pregnancy?

 Pregnant women should avoid consuming foods with Ajinomoto in them as it can be harmful to the baby’s health.
-Consuming monosodium glutamate in pregnancy may result in a breakdown of the placental barrier, which can disrupt the food supply to the baby and expose him to all kinds of germs and diseases and to any acidic food that is present in the stomach.
+Consuming monosodium glutamate in pregnancy may result in a breakdown of the placental barrier, which can disrupt food supply and expose the baby to germs, diseases, and any acidic food that is present in the stomach.

 Side Effects of Consuming Ajinomoto During Pregnancy

 Consuming foods containing Ajinomoto can be harmful to a pregnant lady, especially if they are consumed in large amounts.
-Mentioned below are some side effects of MSG on pregnancy:
+Mentioned below are some side effects of MSG during pregnancy:

-- Sleeplessness: MSG can also trigger insomnia by stimulating the brain cells, and keeping you up at night.
+- Sleeplessness – MSG can also trigger insomnia by stimulating the brain cells, and keep you up at night.

-- Over Stimulated Nerves: MSG causes an imbalance in the neurotransmitters by inducing the nerves.
+- Over Stimulated Nerves –MSG causes an imbalance in neurotransmitters by inducing the nerves.

-- Heart Issues: Eating foods with MSG in them can lead to fluttering heartbeats, chest pain, and cardiac arrest if consumed in large quantities.
+- Heart Issues – Eating foods with MSG in them can lead to fluttering heartbeat, chest pain, and cardiac arrest if consumed in large quantities.

-- Nausea: If MSG is consumed when immunity levels are low, it may lead to nausea.
+- Nausea – If MSG is consumed when immunity levels are low, it may cause nausea.

-- Other Health Effects: When MSG is broken down in our bodies, it is converted to GABA, which has a tranquillizing effect.
+- Other Health Effects – When MSG is broken down in our bodies, it is converted to GABA, which has a tranquilising effect.
 There are also other side effects such as numbness, weakness, thyroid issues and more.

 Arguments in Favour of Ajinomoto

-There are some studies that were conducted on rats that have linked MSG to defects in the placenta, but the same is not seen in monkeys, a species closer to humans.
+Some studies conducted on rats have linked MSG to defects in the placenta, but the same is not seen in monkeys, a species closer to humans.
 MSG can cause serious harm if it is consumed in large quantities.

 Arguments Against the Use of MSG